eForms Logo

 Reciprocity

-Connecticut does not recognize concealed carry licenses issued by other states but allows any nonresidents with an out-of-state license to apply for their own Permit in Connecticut.[18]
+Connecticut does not recognize concealed carry licenses issued by other states but allows nonresidents with out-of-state licenses to apply for their own permit in Connecticut.[18]